 London for Londoners

-More about your Oliver: Sterling Boyd
+- More about your oliver guide: Sterling Boyd

 - The London EDITION - nestled right in the center of town next to Soho, Regent street, Oxford street and Regents park.
 The Edition is my go to hotel when I travel by myself to London.
 It is close to Soho for all the great restaurants, Regents Park for a walk through the gardens and is a central spot for busses/tube to get you anywhere you want to go.
 Make sure to go to Berners Tavern in the hotel for dinner or drinks.